julianlk522/FITM/README.md

         -TestExtractMetaDataFromGoogleAPIsResponse()
         -GetJWTFromLoginName: see if possible to verify JWT claims and AcceptableSkew -model utils
+    -look into situation where user submits a link, it gets some other tags, and they delete their original tag (breaks tmap submitted / tagged searches in current state I think?)
 -Look into broken auto og:image
     -e.g., coolers.co image should not have been added with invalid link -https://rss.com/blog/how-do-rss-feeds-work/